 Contrary to popular belief (and an episode of Curious George), tomato juice does not get rid of the skunk smell.
 Tomato juice only masks the odor.

 To get rid of the skunk smell on your dog, you’ll need to bathe them in a cleaning solution of 1-quart hydrogen peroxide, 1/4 cup baking soda, and 1 teaspoon dish soap.
-Then follow with their regular shampoo.
+Then follow with an odor reducing dog shampoo.

 So Your Dog’s Ears Smell?

 After we adopted Bunny, we noticed that Dude’s ears started smelling.
 When we took him to the vet we found out all of her licking was causing a yeast infection in his ears.
 The vet told us that the two most common causes of smelly dog ears are yeast and bacterial infections.

 To get rid of your dog’s ears smelling, make sure to check your dogs’ ears daily to get ahead of the smell before it starts.
 If the ears are already smelly, make an appointment with your vet to get an ear rinse and rule out the need for antibiotics.

 If your dog smells fishy, the answer to why isn’t pretty.
 This distinct odor is usually caused by a dog’s anal glands being impacted or blocked anal gland.

 To get rid of the fishy smell on your dog, you’ll need to take your dog to a vet to have them expressed (aka drained).
 You can also DIY it, but not something I’ve ever had a desire to do.